-Your week is up!
+Your 7 days in Jordan is up.
 Jordan must be one of the top countries in the world to spend a week – a perfect combo of history, food, relaxation and beauty.
 All mixed with friendly people and a great climate.
 It’s no surprise that it’s going so quickly in tourist numbers, so I’d recommend going as soon as possible before it’s overrun.
 I’m going back in October this year and I cannot wait to re-enact this Jordan itinerary once more!

 COME TO JORDAN WITH US AND HELP US BUILD 2 CLASSROOMS IN OCTOBER!

 So yup, my GiveBackGiveAway organisation is running a trip here in October, we’ll be building 2 classrooms for an impoverished community 90 minutes outside the Capital, Amman followed by 7 days in jordan traveling.
 After 3 or 4 days of finihing the construction and opening the classrooms, we’re off to explore Jordan, following pretty much the same itinerary as above.
 We have just 6 spots left, so let me know if you’d like to join.
 See you in Amman!

-Oh, and if you haven’t heard of my GiveBack GiveAway trips before – we combine humanitarian efforts with adventure tourism, here’s our recent project in Tanzania, so you can get a flavour.
+Oh, and if you haven’t heard of my Mudita Adventures trips before – we combine humanitarian efforts with adventure tourism, here’s our recent project in Tanzania, so you can get a flavour.